 The New Zealand-born winemaker is also about to release a new incarnation of her Ærkeengel (Danish for “archangel”) semillon called Wahine, which is Maori for “feminine”.
 Cooke – whose small-batch, single-vineyard wines earned him a spot in the Young Gun of Wine top 50 this year – is gearing up to release his 2018 drops, including a Barossa shiraz and Adelaide Hills cabernet, pinot noir and chardonnay.

 “Our philosophies are quite different … our wines are definitely very different,” says Hardy.
 “Even our branding … mine is very whimsical and pretty and rainbows and Ben’s is just … black and white.
 Straight to the point,” she adds, with a laugh.

 The two are excited to share a space together.
 “I think it’s great – healthy competition and collaboration,” says Cooke.
 “Before the kids we used to have a lot of fun with our brands,” adds Hardy.
 “We were both working full-time, both consulting … and then at nighttime we’d be in the little winery in Basket Range often drinking too much beer and eating pizza.
 And it was so much fun.
 And since then our brands have been a little bit separate, so it’s nice to bring them back together … and maybe drink too much beer and eat too much pizza at night time again.”

 I float the idea of joining forces on a shared label.
 Cooke smiles.
 “I think so… Hopefully this goes really well and we can buy a little vineyard and do a collab.”

-The Joinery is expected to open by September.
+The Joinery is expected to open in October.